Jill Marsden (EastEnders): Reception

 When Marsden returned in December 2002, Ian Hyland of The Mirror said he disliked the "smouldering" sexual tension between Phil and Marsden.
 Jo Atkison of the Western Mail discussed the Marsden-Kate-Phil storyline, saying, "Betrayal with a capital B is the order of the day in the Square this week.
 It's the cop Kate plot I'm interested in.
 To shop or not to shop is a dilemma that Kate finds hard to cope with as she waits for the confession that will nail Phil for good".
 In an interview with the East Anglian Daily Times, Stanton remarked that she was frequently asked to have her photo taken due to her role in EastEnders.

 Real-life police detectives criticised the portrayals of detectives Marsden and her colleague DC Wayne Hughes in the show, saying that viewers who see them talking to residents about the case and accepting bribes may believe that the police operate that way in reality.
 The BBC insisted that a police consultant was used, adding that "this is heightened fiction and all the things that we show might not always represent real life."
 A spokesperson said, "We always have a police consultant on shows like this that we go to before casting."
-Jane Simon and Brian Mclver described Marsden as having an "appetite for making random arrests".
+Jane Simon and Brian McIver described Marsden as having an "appetite for making random arrests".
 Simon added, "While the list of suspects includes the entire northern hemisphere, it's time for DCI Marsden to make another of her daily arrests.
 Like a Formula One pit stop, she has got it down to a fine art."
 Kevin O'Sullivan of the Sunday Mirror commented on the "Who Killed Archie?" storyline: "Despite widespread apathy, Albert Square's Cockney rabble trundle on with the life-sapping saga of Who Killed Archie?
 Who gives a toss?
 While potential murderers Phil, Ian, Bradley (Charlie Clements) and the gang hint furtively at their guilt, the absurd DCI Marple – sorry Marsden – keeps arresting bunny-boiler Ronnie without a shred of evidence.
 "I've spent 20 years building a career on hunches," bragged Miss Marsden.
 Yeah, and you've made it all the way to Walford nick.
 A real high flyer!"

 In 2015, Laura-Jayne Tyler from Inside Soap bemoaned Marsden's return, saying "Can someone please explain to us why DCI Marsden is now in charge of the Lucy Beale case?
 She couldn't catch a bus, let along a killer."